SoderJuliano/SoderJuliano/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Vue.js front-end project
+- 🔭 I’m currently working with React in my own project and in a Java one.
-- 🌱 I’m currently working with TypeScript on my job
+- 🌱 I’m currently working with Java on my job.
-- 🤖 I'm currently learning CyberSecurity as well
+- 🤖 I'm currently learning CyberSecurity as well.
 - 😄 Pronouns: he

 <div align="center">